Moefedaily/product-preview-card/README.md

 ## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**
+I would like to thank Nicolas and Rémy for collaborating with me on this project.
+We worked as a team, helping each other understand the exercise.